Trusted by enterprise security teams

-• We scan dark web marketplaces, ransomware leak sites, and infostealer channels continuously.
-When your credentials appear, you get an alert.
+• We scan dark web marketplaces and ransomware leak sites continuously.
+We also monitor infostealer channels for stolen credentials.
+Learn more about our dark web monitoring methodology.
+When your data appears, you get an alert.
 We crack hashed passwords to plaintext so you know exactly what to reset.

 Detect Breaches in Minutes, Not Months

-The average company takes 204 days to discover a breach.
-Breachsense customers find leaked credentials within hours.
-That gap is the difference between a password reset and a ransomware incident.
+Breachsense customers find leaked credentials within hours of exposure.
+That’s the difference between a quick password reset and a ransomware incident.
+Close the detection gap before attackers exploit what they’ve stolen.

 API-First Platform for Security Teams

 Built for integration, not dashboards.
-Push breach alerts to Splunk, Sentinel, or your SOAR.
+Push breach alerts to your SIEM or SOAR.
 Trigger automated remediation workflows.
 Query our database directly via REST API.

 Full-Text Search on Leaked Files